Potomac Heights Organic Vegetable Garden

-If you plan to volunteer we recommend wearing clothes and shoes that you don’t mind getting wet or dirty.
+If you plan to volunteer we recommend wearing clothes and shoes that you don’t mind getting dirty.
 Also, please bring your own reusable water bottle to stay hydrated.
+The garden gets hot on sunny days, so dress in layers in case you need to cool off, wear sunscreen, or a hat.

 GOGA (George Mason Organic Garden Association)

 This student group is responsible for garden outreach and education within the Mason community.
 They are also in charge of coordinating volunteer efforts on the garden.
 GOGA is always accepting new leaders who want to get involved by helping to host garden hours, lead volunteers, plan events and coordinate meetings.
 It is a great way to test out if an agricultural career is right for you.
 Plus you will gain leadership and career experience that you can put on your resume.
-Send your schedule of conflicts and a statement of intent to Doni at firstname.lastname@example.org for leadership and internship inquiries.
+Send your schedule of conflicts and a statement of intent to Rhys at firstname.lastname@example.org for leadership and internship inquiries.

 Staff and Leadership for the PHVG

 Donielle (Doni) Nolan is the faculty advisor for GOGA and the helps with the garden as needed.
-GOGA is currently accepting applications for next-year’s (fall 2018) student leaders.
-The current GOGA President and Gardens Team Leader is Alex Williams, a student studying environmental and sustainability studies.
+GOGA is currently accepting applications for next-year’s student leaders.
+The current GOGA President is Zach, and our Gardens Team Leader is Rhys Bethke, a student studying environmental and sustainability studies.

 The Potomac Heights Garden is hidden behind the Potomac Heights residence hall, near the back of the Aquatic Center (shown by the pick arrow and an image of a peach on the map above).
 When you approach the Potomac Heights building, go downhill toward the parking lot, and then go around the corner to the back of the building to get to the garden.